 Design for both text and buttons.
 WhatsApp supports interactive buttons and list messages, but some users prefer typing.
 Your chatbot should handle both input styles.

-Account for data cost sensitivity.
-Keep media files (images, documents) optional rather than required.
+Account for data-cost sensitivity.
+Keep media files optional rather than required.
 Not every customer is on unlimited data.

 Use conversational language.
-Match the tone your customers use on WhatsApp — direct, informal, practical.
-Don’t write chatbot responses that sound like a legal document.
+Match the tone your customers use on WhatsApp — direct, practical, human.
+Don’t write responses that read like a legal document.

 When manual responses let customers down, the business impact is real.
-Slow response times and dropped conversations are among the most common bad customer service examples — and they’re exactly what a well-designed chatbot eliminates.
+Slow replies and dropped conversations are textbook bad customer service examples — and exactly what a well-designed chatbot eliminates.

 Step 4: Train Your AI on Your Business Knowledge